mattyoung101/tamara/papers/proposal/proposal.typ

 To design the TaMaRa algorithm, I synthesise existing approaches from the literature review to form a novel approach suitable for implementation in Yosys.
-Specifically, I synthesise the voter insertion algorithms of Johnson @Johnson2010, the RTL annotation-driven approach of Kulis @Kulis2017, and parts of the verification methodology of Benites @Benites2018, to form the TaMaRa algorithm and verification methodology.
+Specifically, I synthesise the voter insertion algorithms of Johnson @Johnson2010, the RTL annotation-driven approach of Kulis @Kulis2017, and parts of the verification methodology of Benites @Benites2018 and Beltrame @Beltrame2015, to form the TaMaRa algorithm and verification methodology.
 Based on the dichotomy identified in @section:litintro, TaMaRa will be classified as a _netlist-level_ approach, as the algorithms are designed by treating the design as a circuit (rather than HDL).
-Despite this, TaMaRa aims to combine the best of both worlds, by supporting a `triplicate` annotation that allows end users to select the level of granularity they want to apply TMR at.
-Johnson's algorithm processes the entire netlist in one go, whereas TaMaRa aims to use the `triplicate` annotation to allow more fine-grained selections, allowing studies to compare different levels of TMR design granularity.
+Despite this, TaMaRa aims to combine the best of both worlds, by supporting a `(* tamara_triplicate *)` annotation that allows end users to select the level of granularity they want to apply TMR at.
+Johnson's algorithm processes the entire netlist in one go, whereas TaMaRa aims to use the `(* tamara_triplicate *)` annotation to allow more fine-grained selections, allowing studies to compare different levels of TMR design granularity.

 I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping (@fig:tamarasynthflow).
 This means that the circuit can be processed at a low level, with less concerns about